EID MUBARAK. Friday 21st April 2023 is first day of eid. CONFIRMED

 HOW TO PRAY EID SALĀH

 Eid Salāh has two rak‘ahs, wherein each rak‘ah three extra takbīr (Allāhu Akbar) are said.
-These takbīr are called the “Zawāid Takbīr” and are wājib (obligatory) in the Eid Salāh.
+These takbīrs are called the “Zawāid Takbīr” and are wājib (obligatory) in the Eid Salāh.
 During the 1st rak‘ah it is said before the qirā’ah, and in the 2nd rak‘ah after the qirā’ah.

-This is how Eid Salāh is prayed: In the 1st rak‘ah after the “Iftitah Takbīr”, the hands are placed one on top of the other and thanā (subḥānaka) is recited.
+In the 1st rak‘ah after the “Iftitah Takbīr”, the hands are placed one on top of the other and thanā (subḥānaka) is recited.
 After the thanā, the imām says aloud “Allāhu Akbar” and the jamā’ah (congregation) will follow in private, lifting the hands up and lowering to the sides.
 The second takbīr is said and the hands are lowered to the sides again.
 The third takbīr is said the hands are placed one on top of the other.
 The imām then recites aloud Sūrah al-Fātiḥah and another sūrah or āyah, while the jamā‘ah listens.
 After rukū‘ and sajdah, the second rak‘ah is performed.

-In the second rak‘ah, the imām first recites Sūrah al-Fātiḥah, and another sūrah or āyah.
+In the 2nd rak‘ah, the imām first recites Sūrah al-Fātiḥah, and another sūrah or āyah.
 The takbīr said at the beginning of the first rak‘ah are repeated in the second rak‘ah at the end of the qiyām.
 During this time, the hands are kept to the sides and after the fourth takbīr, rukū’ is performed and salāh is completed.

-The khutbah (sermon) is delivered before the Jumu‘ah Salāh while it is done after Salāh’s completion in Eid Salāh.
+Khutbah (sermon) is delivered after the completion of salāh whereas it is done before the salah during Jumu‘ah Salāh.
 The khutbah is commenced with takbīr, and the congregation joins, reading it silently.

 SPENDING EID NIGHTS IN IBĀDAH

-On Eid nights, Muslims should perform Khatm al-Anbiya and Khatm al-Istighfār (to recite ‘Astaghfirullah al-Aẓīm wa atūbu ilayk’ 1001 times).
+On Eid nights, Muslims should perform Khatm al-Anbiyā and Khatm al-Istighfār (to recite ‘Astaghfirullah al-Aẓīm wa atūbu ilayk’ 1001 times).
 They should also perform Tasbīh Salāh, if possible.
 (Du‘as [Invocations] and ‘Ibādahs [Acts of Worship])

-April 20, 2023 Fazilet Calendar
+Fazilet Calendar

 EID AL-FITR IS A DAY OF JOY